-On the polysomnographic dataset, the anomaly was known from the parallel respiratory signal, but there was no evident change on the ECG signal.
-It was shown that TOF and LOF can both detect parts of the apnoe event from an ECG measurement.
-TOF found the actual stalling period of respiration, but LOF detected the preceding irregular breaths.
-While ECG analysis mostly concentrates on the temporal relations of the identified wave components, here we apply the detection methods to the continuous ECG data.
-Interestingly, TOF marked mainly the T waves of the heart cycle as anomalous points.
-T-waves are signs of the ventricular repolarization and are known to be largely variable, thus they are often omitted from the ECG analysis.
+While ECG analysis mostly concentrates on the temporal relations of the identified wave components, here we apply the detection methods to the continuous ECG data. \soma{Previously, it was shown, that apnea is associated with morphological changes of the P waves and the QRS complex in the ECG signal \cite{Penzel02,Boudaoud07, Sharma16}.} Interestingly, TOF marked mainly the T waves of the heart cycle as anomalous points.
+T waves are signs of the ventricular repolarization and are known to be largely variable, thus they are often omitted from the ECG analysis.
 This example showed, that they can carry relevant information as well.

-On the gravitational wave dataset both TOF and LOF was able to detect the merger GW150914 event, however TOF needed lower embedding dimension ($E=6$) and neighbor number ($k=11$) than LOF ($E=11, k=100$).
-Clearly, the specific, model-based detectors that were originally used to recognize gravitational waves are much more sensitive to the actual waveforms of merger black holes or neutron stars than the model-free method that we implemented\cite{Abbott2016}.
-However, model-free methods can have a role in finding signs of events with unpredicted waveforms such as gravitational waves of supernovas.
+\soma{The already identified gravitational wave GW150914 event was used to demonstrate the ability of our method to find another type of anomaly without prior knowledge about it.}